wh-alice/mig_visualstudio/vs/test/use-ui-automation-to-test-your-code.md

  To perform actions on UI test controls, such as mouse clicks or keyboard actions, use the methods in the <xref:Microsoft.VisualStudio.TestTools.UITesting.Mouse> and <xref:Microsoft.VisualStudio.TestTools.UITesting.Keyboard> classes:

--   To perform a mouse-oriented action, such as a mouse click, on a UI test control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.Mouse.Click*>.
+-   To perform a mouse-oriented action, such as a mouse click, on a UI test control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.Mouse.Click%2A>.

      `Mouse.Click(buttonCancel);`

--   To perform a keyboard-oriented action, such as typing into an edit control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.Keyboard.SendKeys*>.
+-   To perform a keyboard-oriented action, such as typing into an edit control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.Keyboard.SendKeys%2A>.

      `Keyboard.SendKeys(textBoxDestination, @"C:\Temp\Output.txt");`

  **Accessing Properties of UI Test Control**

- To get and set UI control specific property values, you can directly get or set the values the properties of a control, or you can use the  <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty*?displayProperty=fullName> and <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty*?displayProperty=fullName> methods with the name of the specific property that you want you get or set.
+ To get and set UI control specific property values, you can directly get or set the values the properties of a control, or you can use the  <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty%2A?displayProperty=fullName> and <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty%2A?displayProperty=fullName> methods with the name of the specific property that you want you get or set.

- <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty*> returns an object, which can then be cast to the appropriate <xref:System.Type>. <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty*> accepts an object for the value of the property.
+ <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty%2A> returns an object, which can then be cast to the appropriate <xref:System.Type>. <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty%2A> accepts an object for the value of the property.

 ##### To get or set properties from UI test controls directly